 In fact, I’ve spent the last five years exploring, making new friends, fishing, reporting on river politics, and creating this community that, hopefully, you will want to join.
 Whether you fly fish, spin fish, or Tenkara fish doesn’t matter.
 It actually doesn’t matter if you fish at all, but rather enjoy the river with your dog, sit in its pocket parks with your other half, take photographs of its ugliness and its beauty, ride a bike, float a kayak, or enjoy lunch along its banks.
 Maybe you dream of a better river, where clean water flows and kids can safely swim.
 No matter what it is, this blog is dedicated to people who want to renew this long-neglected water.

 It’s also important to know what this blog is not: It’s not a place for bragging, chest-thumping, nor a spot to prove that “mine’s bigger” (the fish, that it).
 The bravado often seen on other sites that contain the word “carp” in their titles is missing here.
 I’m not into that, don’t write about it, and don’t really care about it.
 My subtitle really describes how I feel about the river, “fishing for carp, waiting for steelhead,” for the day steelhead return — and they will return — we will know we’ve helped Los Angeles to become a better place.
 Think of it as the ultimate long-term investment, one for your grandchildren’s grandchildren.

 What I do care about are river stories, river pictures, fish, whether they be carp, tilapia, green sunfish, bass, or the odd aquarium refugees that get tossed into the water.
 Send me your story and Ipics.
 If they fit what I’ve described here, then expect to see your work here.
 Because I make no money from the site, unfortunately, I can’t pay you.

 I host this blog as a service to the river community.
-You won’t see any ads, though I do sell an occasional T-shirt.
+You won’t see many sponsored posts, though I do sell an occasional T-shirt.
 As I say after every post, “see you on the river.”
 I sincerely hope that I do. — Jim Burns

 Stewardship on the Los Angeles River